yudina-m/di/README.md

 ### Configuration

 As your project grows, so will your dependency map.
 At this point it may be worth abstracting your mappins in to a config file.
-By using [Orno\Config](https://github.com/orno/config) you can store your mappings in either PHP arrays, XML or YAML.
+You can store your mappings in an array, or any object implementing the `ArrayAccess` interface.
+We recommend using [Orno\Config](https://github.com/orno/config), which allows you to store your mappings in either PHP arrays, XML or YAML.

+**Note:** When using an array, or other ArrayAccess object, the mappings **must** be under a key named `di`.

 ```php
 class Foo